 The product itself is a nice, creamy consistency, similar to most hand lotions.
 It doesn’t really have a noticeable scent, which is a good selling point, especially for those of us who are sensitive to strong smells.

 The directions on the cream say to “generously apply 3-4 times daily or more often if needed three inches on or around affected area. … Reapply before bedtime and in the morning.
 Use before and after physical activity. …”

 I find the directions a little funny.
 If you have fibro, then you know our “affected area” is our entire body.
-Even using it according to the ingredients, the My Pain Away Fibro Cream tube is pretty small and isn’t likely to last very long.
+Even using it according to the directions, the My Pain Away Fibro Cream tube is pretty small and isn’t likely to last very long.